FAST Adaptive Smoothing and Thresholding for Improved Activation Detection in Low-Signal fMRI: Theory and Methods

 \subsection{Preliminaries}

-Let $\bY_i$ be the time series vector of the observed BOLD response at the $i$th voxel obtained after preprocessing for registration and motion correction.
-A common approach relates $\bY_i$ to the expected BOLD response via the general linear model
+Let $\bY_i$ be the time series vector of the observed BOLD response at the $i$th voxel obtained after preprocessing for registration and other corrections.
+It is common to relate $\bY_i$ to the expected BOLD response via the general linear model